DoubleVerify (DV)

 The customer acquisition cost (CAC) payback period measures the months a company needs to recoup the money spent on acquiring a new customer.
 This metric helps assess how quickly a business can break even on its sales and marketing investments.

 DoubleVerify’s recent customer acquisition efforts haven’t yielded returns as its CAC payback period was negative this quarter, meaning its incremental sales and marketing investments outpaced its revenue.
-The company’s inefficiency indicates it operates in a competitive market and must continue investing to grow.
+The company’s inefficiency indicates it operates in a highly competitive environment where there is little differentiation between DoubleVerify’s products and its peers.

 7. Gross Margin & Pricing Power

-This quarter, DoubleVerify’s gross profit margin was 82.3%, in line with the same quarter last year.
-On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs have been stable and it isn’t under pressure to lower prices.
+DoubleVerify’s gross profit margin came in at 82.5% this quarter, in line with the same quarter last year.
+Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs have been stable and it isn’t under pressure to lower prices.

 8. Operating Margin

-Analyzing the trend in its profitability, DoubleVerify’s operating margin decreased by 1.8 percentage points over the last two years.
+Looking at the trend in its profitability, DoubleVerify’s operating margin decreased by 2 percentage points over the last two years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

-In Q3, DoubleVerify generated an operating margin profit margin of 11.2%, down 4 percentage points year on year.
+This quarter, DoubleVerify generated an operating margin profit margin of 18.4%, down 2 percentage points year on year.
 Since DoubleVerify’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.

 9. Cash Is King

-DoubleVerify has shown impressive cash profitability, driven by its attractive business model that gives it the option to reinvest or return capital to investors.
-The company’s free cash flow margin averaged 19.2% over the last year, better than the broader software sector.
+DoubleVerify has shown robust cash profitability, driven by its attractive business model that enables it to reinvest or return capital to investors while maintaining a cash cushion.
+The company’s free cash flow margin averaged 23.1% over the last year, quite impressive for a software business.

-DoubleVerify’s free cash flow clocked in at $39.04 million in Q3, equivalent to a 20.7% margin.
-The company’s cash profitability regressed as it was 7.8 percentage points lower than in the same quarter last year, but it’s still above its one-year average.
-We wouldn’t read too much into this quarter’s decline because investment needs can be seasonal, leading to short-term swings.
-Long-term trends carry greater meaning.
+DoubleVerify’s free cash flow clocked in at $62.15 million in Q4, equivalent to a 30.2% margin.
+This result was good as its margin was 14.5 percentage points higher than in the same quarter last year, but we wouldn’t put too much weight on the short term because investment needs can be seasonal, causing temporary swings.
+Long-term trends trump fluctuations.

-Over the next year, analysts predict DoubleVerify’s cash conversion will improve.
-Their consensus estimates imply its free cash flow margin of 19.2% for the last 12 months will increase to 22.3%, giving it more flexibility for investments, share buybacks, and dividends.
+Over the next year, analysts predict DoubleVerify’s cash conversion will fall.
+Their consensus estimates imply its free cash flow margin of 23.1% for the last 12 months will decrease to 18.4%.

 10. Balance Sheet Assessment

-We enjoyed seeing DoubleVerify beat analysts’ EBITDA expectations this quarter.
-We were also glad its EBITDA guidance for next quarter slightly exceeded Wall Street’s estimates.
-On the other hand, its revenue guidance for next quarter slightly missed and its revenue fell slightly short of Wall Street’s estimates.
-Overall, this was a weaker quarter.
-The stock traded down 7.6% to $10.13 immediately following the results.
+We struggled to find many positives in these results.
+Its revenue missed and its EBITDA fell slightly short of Wall Street’s estimates.
+Overall, this was a softer quarter.
+The stock traded down 2.2% to $9.33 immediately following the results.

 12. Is Now The Time To Buy DoubleVerify?

-DoubleVerify isn’t a terrible business, but it doesn’t pass our bar.
-Although its revenue growth was strong over the last five years, it’s expected to deteriorate over the next 12 months and its declining operating margin shows it’s becoming less efficient at building and selling its software.
-And while the company’s admirable gross margin indicates excellent unit economics, the downside is its customer acquisition is less efficient than many comparable companies.
+DoubleVerify isn’t a terrible business, but it doesn’t pass our quality test.
+Although its revenue growth was strong over the last five years, it’s expected to deteriorate over the next 12 months and its customer acquisition is less efficient than many comparable companies.
+And while the company’s admirable gross margin indicates excellent unit economics, the downside is its declining operating margin shows it’s becoming less efficient at building and selling its software.

-DoubleVerify’s price-to-sales ratio based on the next 12 months is 2.2x.
-This valuation multiple is fair, but we don’t have much faith in the company.
-We're pretty confident there are more exciting stocks to buy at the moment.
+DoubleVerify’s price-to-sales ratio based on the next 12 months is 1.9x.
+This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
+We're fairly confident there are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.